Skoda Citigo review

 Our choice: Citigo 1.0 (74bhp) Elegance Greentech

-It's not the most stylish city car money can buy, but the Citigo is well proportioned and solidly finished.
-With its upright lines and simple detailing, it has clearly been designed to maximise interior space.
+It's not the most glamorous city car, but the sensibly styled Citigo is well proportioned and neatly detailed.
+With its upright lines and simple detailing, the Skoda has clearly been designed to maximise interior space.

 There are five trim levels to choose from: S, SE, GreenTech, Elegance and Sport.
 Entry-level models are particularly basic and get black plastic mirror housings and door handles.